Tech Made Simple

 Fix it

 Check how much processing power programs and processes are using by heading into Task Manager (Windows) or Activity Monitor (Mac).
-For both, click the “CPU” tab to order the programs by how much processing power they're taking up.
-If a program that you're not actively using is still up there in the top few programs, you can select to quit the process.
+For both, click the CPU (Windows) or % CPU (Mac) tab to order the programs by how much processing power they're taking up.
+If a program that you're not actively using is still among the top few, you can select to quit the process.

 8. You have an overzealous antivirus program